 9 Unusual Things to Do on Maui

 The best things to do on vacation aren’t always the most well-known things to do.
 For me, the more uncommon and off the beaten path the activity is the better.
-If you want to avoid tourist traps and go where Maui locals go, try some of these unusual things to do on Maui.
+If you prefer to find non toursity things to do in Hawaii and want to go where Maui locals go, try some of these on your next trip to Maui.

 Food trucks seem to find safety in numbers.
 By congregating together in one place it makes them a foodie destination.
 While the food truck lot across the street from Costco in Kahauli is well known, it is worth visiting the lesser known ones as well.

-Maui local knows that in a small parking lot off of Lower Honoapiilani Highway and Papalaua Street, you will find an informal assemblage of food trucks with picnic tables and lights strung around the field for ambiance.
+Maui locals knows that the food trucks on Lower Honoapiilani Highway at Papalaua Street, are a great place to find tasty eats.
+There is an variety of food trucks assembled in the parking lot with picnic tables and lights strung around the field for ambiance.
 Feast on local fare from Pizza Connection Maui, Ba Gul Ba Gul, Wings, and Thangs Comfort Food, Teppanyaki-2-Go and more.

 Discover this west coast hidden beach

 One of the best things to do on Maui is to discover a new beach each day.
 All Hawaiian beaches are public by law, but finding the public-access points can be kind of tricky.
 That is what makes Oneola Beach such a secluded spot.
 Also known as Ironwoods Beach, this pristine stretch of sand can only be found by following a small footpath within a gated community.
 With no large hotels or commercial properties in sight, you might just find you have this entire beach to yourself.
 It has great waves for body surfing.